apache/helix/site-releases/trunk/src/site/markdown/Features.md

 #### AUTO

-When the idealstate mode is set to AUTO, Helix only controls STATE of the replicas where as the location of the partition is controlled by application.
-Example: The below idealstate indicates thats 'MyResource_0' must be only on node1 and node2.
+When the IdealState mode is set to AUTO, Helix only controls STATE of the replicas where as the location of the partition is controlled by application.
+Example: The below IdealState indicates thats 'MyResource_0' must be only on node1 and node2.
 But gives the control of assigning the STATE to Helix.

 ```
 {